Solving Free Fermion Problems on a Quantum Computer: Complexity

-\sectiontitle{Complexity} We have presented a method for simulating free-fermionic systems on $N=2^n$ modes with polynomial resources, in a variety of settings.
-The naive classical treatment of $2^n$ fermionic modes, on the other hand, requires exponential time.
+We have presented a method for simulating free-fermionic systems on $N=2^n$ modes with polynomial resources in $n$ in a variety of settings.
+The naive classical treatment of $2^n$ fermionic modes, on the other hand, requires exponential resources.
 Therefore, the naive speedup of our quantum method is exponential.
-However, our approach comes with manifest qualifications, namely the requirement for sparse access, dynamics simulable only for time $t=\mathrm{poly}\,(n)$ and thermal states only for $\beta=\mathrm{poly}\,(n)$.
-Competing classical approaches could exploit this structure of our setting.
+However, our approach comes with manifest qualifications, namely the requirement for the oracle tuple $\mathcal{O}_h$ to be implementable using poly$(n)$-sized quantum circuits, time dynamics being simulable only for time $t=\mathrm{poly}\,(n)$, thermal states for $\beta=\mathrm{poly}\,(n)$ and Green's functions for $\beta,1/\delta=\mathrm{poly}\,(n)$.
+Competing classical approaches could hypothetically exploit this structure of our setting.
 To settle this issue, one can readily argue that our method generally yields an exponential quantum speedup, by showing that it solves a BQP-complete problem.
 Roughly speaking, BQP-complete problems are the hardest problems which can be efficiently solved by a quantum computer \cite{BV}.
 Since for single-particle dynamics, the character of the particle, --be it a boson, fermion or distinguishable particle-- is not relevant, BQP-hardness of time-dynamics follows in principle from Theorem 3 in \cite{babbush2023exponential}, using techniques such as those developed in Ref.~\cite{nagaj:phd}.
-For completeness, we provide a slightly different proof for the complexity of the evolution of a multi-particle fermionic state in Appendix \ref{sec:bqp}:
+For completeness, we provide a slightly different proof for the complexity of the evolution of a multi-particle fermionic state in Appendix \ref{sec:bqp}.